 When I moved abroad I only packed two suitcases.
 My whole life was encased in a suitcase that held up to 50 pounds of my stuff.
 I thought, “wow, I am REALLY downsizing!”
 Looking back, I wish I would have just left the socks and sweaters behind, these can all be replaced.
 It’s truly freeing to get rid of your stuff and start fresh.
 After all, you really only need the essentials.

 If you’re planning to come back within a few years, store what you can’t part with.
 Purge the stuff that takes up room, chances are you can find it in a store or online for a small price.
 Get rid of your furniture, kitchen, clothes, and other items; I suggest hosting a garage sale to make some extra cash for when you do more.
 Check out my Ultimate Guide to Packing Like a Travel Blogger.

 5. Go with the flow

 I am an orderly person.
 I like to make to-do and checklists.
 I learned quickly that it’s necessary to roll with the punches.
-There will be plot twists and things that come up out of your control.
+There will be plot twists and things that come up that are out of your control.
 Just remember that they make for a great story.
 The unknown is something you’re bound to face as you meander this brand new world.
 The more you go with the flow, the happier you will be and the less stress you’ll endure.

 You also get a free pass to cry once in a while.
 Not saying your shouldn’t get mad or sad, just realize why you started this epic adventure in the first place and it will help to ease your mind.